Coal tar: Cancer

-The International Agency for Research on Cancer lists coal tars as Group 1 carcinogens, meaning they directly cause cancer.
-The U.S. Department of Health and Human Services lists coal tars as known human carcinogens.
+The International Agency for Research on Cancer lists coal tars as Group 1 carcinogens, indicating a direct cause of cancer.

 In response to public health concerns regarding the carcinogenicity of PAHs some municipalities, such as the city of Milwaukee, have banned the use of common coal tar-based road and driveway sealants, citing concerns of elevated PAH content in groundwater.